1% Better

 Digitized Consciousness

-That said, making an impact, life extension, endowing loved ones, and leaving a legacy are common ambitions.
+That said, making an impact, life extension, endowing loved ones, and leaving a legacy are innate ambitions.

-As humans merge with machines, digitizing our life’s body of work can technically already be done.
-To illustrate this, the average human generates around two gigabytes per day.
+As humans merge with machines, digitizing our life’s body of work can, technically, already be done.
+To illustrate this, the average human generates around two gigabytes of data per day.
 This data culminates from the text, audio, photos, video, and other creative expressions we create.
 Nanotechnologies may reduce the storage space needed, but even without that multiplex, if we generate 730 gigabytes of data each year and live 75 years, that equates to only 54,750 gigabytes, which is less than 55 terabytes.
 Everyone generates different types and levels of information, but storage is not the issue.

-With storage negligible, creation of content, organization, and privacy concerns will always present barriers.
-Barriers are built to be broken, yet information alone is unlikely to represent the enigma of one’s consciousness.
+With storage negligible, the creation of authentic content, verifiable ownership, data management, lasting security, and personal privacy will always present concerns.
+Barriers are built to be broken, but information alone is unlikely to represent the enigma of one’s consciousness.
 The totality of one life’s output will present signals, but if those who follow are to interact with a digitized consciousness, how might the experience need to be supplemented to feel organic?

-Interfacing with the brain will unveil depth in the human mind, but will that be enough to paint how consciousness is felt though the heart and soul of our existence?
+Interfacing with the brain will unveil depth in the human mind, but will that be enough to paint how consciousness is felt though the soul of our existence?

-Replicants with your digitized consciousness may never fully represent the original, but this won’t stop such a resource from being appreciated.
-Whether it’s stories told, wisdom shared, or just a voice to comfort our descendants, humans thrive thanks to a historic desire to pass our experience to future generations.
-As we continue to digitize the world, the option for mind uploading seems inevitable and organized content creators may have a head start.
+Replicants with your digitized consciousness may never fully represent the original, but that won’t stop such a resource from being appreciated.
+Humans thrive, thanks to a historic desire to pass our experiences on to future generations—whether through stories told, wisdom shared, or just a voice to comfort our descendants.
+As we continue to digitize the world, the option for mind uploading seems inevitable, and content creators have a head start.

 Extra Shot